prebid/prebid.github.io/dev-docs/activity-controls.md

 This 'gatekeeper' in Prebid.js core checks with the Activity Controls to see whether that activity is allowed.
 The configuration for the activity can come from regulation modules, custom functions in the page, or a rule-based JSON config.

-### Example
+### Example Activity Control

 {: .alert.alert-info :}
-Hey, Activity System!
-I'm the gatekeeper for device storage... bidderX wants to set a cookie, is that allowed?
+In this example, bidderX wants to set a cookie through StorageManager, which queries the Activity Control System to determine whether that's allowed.
+The publisher has set up configuration that specifically enables bidderX to do this.

 Here's an example JSON config that disables accessing local storage (including cookies) for everything except the bid adapter `bidderX`: